The archive

 The round-up

 Rounding up every purchase to the nearest pound and donating the difference sounds trivial.
 At scale, it's billions.
-The behavioural science explains why it works.
+The science explains why it works.

 26 April 2026 · 6 min read